Salemmander/web102_prework/README.md

 ## Notes

-* The spread and deconstructor was new to me I was unawware that we could access items like that
+* The spread and deconstructor was new to me I was unaware that we could access items like that

 ## License